red-starter/capstone/README.md

 Stock market pricing has been an important area of research.
 The Efficient Market Hypothesis states that stocks are largely driven by factual information and rational actors.
 In this project, I will test a hypothesis based on behavioral economics.
 Which is that emotions of individuals affect overall decisons to buy stocks, so there should be a correlation between public sentiment and market performance.
 I use the sentiment of tweets as a proxy for public sentiment.

 Null hypothesis 1
-- the # of positive tweets on a given day is not correlated to stock market performance
+- the fraction of positive tweets on a given day is not correlated to stock market performance

 Alternative Hypothesis 1
-- the # of positive tweets on a given day is positively correlated to stock market performance
+- the fraction of positive tweets on a given day is positively correlated to stock market performance

 Null hypothesis 2
-- the # of negative tweets on a given day is not correlated to stock market performance
+- the fraction of negative tweets on a given day is not correlated to stock market performance

 Alternative Hypothesis 2
-- the # of negative tweets on any given day is negatively correlated to stock market performance
+- the fraction of negative tweets on any given day is negatively correlated to stock market performance

 ## Collection and cleaning and analysis of tweets